 Operational Risk.
-The Fund is exposed to operational risks arising from a number of factors, including, but not limited to, human error, processing and communication errors, errors of the Fund's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
-The Fund and BFA seek to reduce these operational risks through controls and procedures.
+The Fund and the Underlying Funds are exposed to operational risks arising from a number of factors, including, but not limited to. human error, processing and communication errors, errors of the Fund's or each Underlying Fund's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
+The Fund, the Underlying Funds and BFA seek to reduce these operational risks through controls and procedures.
 However, these measures do not address every possible risk and may be inadequate to address significant operational risks.

 Passive Investment Risk.
-The Fund is not actively managed, and BFA generally does not attempt to take defensive positions under any market conditions, including declining markets.
+The Fund and the Underlying Funds are not actively managed, and BFA generally does not attempt to take defensive positions under any market conditions, including declining markets.

 Reinvestment Risk.
-The Fund may invest a portion of its assets in short-term fixed-income instruments and, as a result, may be adversely affected if interest rates fall because it may have to invest in lower-yielding instruments as bonds in the Fund's portfolio mature.
+The Fund or an Underlying Fund may invest a portion of its assets in short-term fixed-income instruments and, as a result, may be adversely affected if interest rates fall because they may have to invest in lower-yielding instruments as bonds in the Fund's or an Underlying Fund's portfolio mature.